-The requirements for this project were given to us by Dr. Phillip Jones who wants us to develop a Mini 4.5 x 4.5 in, programmable quadcopter.
-The drone should be simple to reprogram and can be controlled by radio frequency and wifi.
-The drone will have a ground testing station where the students can perform testing on it, record its rotational data, program it, and recharge its battery.
-Additionally, there will be a ground control program that consists of a C-written command-line interface program for communicating with the drone and test station over WiFi.
-The total cost per drone and test station needs to be less than \$50 each.
-Here is a list of the parts we plan to use:
+The requirements for this project were given to us by Dr. Phillip Jones who wants us to develop a Mini 4.5 x 4.5 in, educational friendly drone.
+The drone should be simple to code with and can be controlled by radio frequency and wifi.
+The drone will have a ground control station where the students can perform testing on it, program it, and recharge its battery.
+The total cost per drone needs to be less than \$50.
+Here is a list of the parts we plan to use

-- Microcontroller (Adafruit Feather M4 Express)
+- MicroController (Adafruit Feather M4 Express)

 - Accelerometer + Gyro (Adafruit LSM6DSOX + LIS3MDL FeatherWing)

 - WiFi + Bluetooth Microcontroller (NodeMCU-32S ESP32)

-- Four Propellers in 40, 60, & 75 mm
+- Propellers

-- Four Brush Motors at 15000KV
+- Motors

+- Coreless DC motors

 - Expansion connector pins

-- Lithium Battery at 3.7V and 2.5 AH
+- Battery/battery holder

-- Straight forward programing for students
+- Easy for students to program

 - Ground control station

+- Cheap (less than \$50)